The Last Night of Ballyhoo: Characters

 Boo Levy – Lala's mother, Sunny's aunt, and Adolph's sister.
 Her husband is dead, and she struggles with wanting her daughter to be socially successful.
 Boo is the main character driving the play's inter-Jewish racism.
 Described in cast of characters as 'Adolf's sister, a few years older.'

 Sunny Freitag – A junior at a well-to-do liberal arts college (Wellesley College), Sunny is interested in the works of Eugene V. Debs and Upton Sinclair.
 She struggles with her Jewish identity, but faces this through her relationship with Joe.
 It is unknown whether the end scene is a dream or a reality.
 Described in cast of characters as 'Reba's daughter, 20s.'

 Adolph Freitag – Adores Sunny, but has little tolerance for Lala.
 Adolph is a kind soul, who understands the good impact Joe has on the family.
 Described in cast of characters as 'a businessman, late 40s.'

 Lala Levy – Obsessed with 'Gone With The Wind.'
 Somewhat childish and awkward, Lala finally finds a husband in Peachy.
 Lala fights with her mother over their Jewish identity and her social status.
 Described in cast of characters as 'Boo's daughter, 20s.'

 Reba Freitag – Sister-in-law to Adolph and Boo.
 Reba is somewhat simple, but is more shrewd than others give her credit.
 Like the other characters, Reba is oblivious to what it means to be Jewish.
 Described in cast of characters as 'Adolf's sister-in-law, middle 40s.'

 Joe Farkas – Works for Adolph Freitag, and finds an intellectual match in Sunny.
 Challenges the family to reassess their ideas of identity and family.
 Described in cast of characters as 'Adolf's business assistant, 20s.'

 Peachy Weil – Finds a match in Lala.
 Known for his obnoxious behavior and outspokenness.
 Described in cast of characters as 'a visitor from Lake Charles, 20s.'

 Background

 Originally a series of vignettes, each featuring a different member family of the city's exclusive Standard Club, Ballyhoo was inspired by the playwright's childhood memories.
 In revising the play, Uhry opted to focus solely on the Freitags and expanded their storyline into two acts.
 Ballyhoo was commissioned by the Olympic Arts Festival for the 1996 Summer Olympics and was staged at Atlanta's Alliance Theatre that year.
 The Atlanta cast included Terry Beaver as Adolph, Dana Ivey as Boo, Stephen Mailer as Joe, Jessalyn Gilsig as Sunny, Mary Bacon as Lala, Valerie Curtin as Aunt Reba, and Stephen Largay as Peachy Weil.
-(T. Beaver, D. Ivey, and S. Largay were the only cast members to transfer to Broadway.)
+Beaver, Ivey, and Largay were the only cast members to transfer to Broadway.